microsoft/vscode-docs/api/references/contribution-points.md

 The `properties` 2️⃣ in your configuration will be a dictionary of configuration properties.

-In the Settings UI, your configuration key will be used to namespace and construct a title.
+In the settings UI, your configuration key will be used to namespace and construct a title.
 Capital letters in your key are used to indicate word breaks.
 For example, if your key is `gitMagic.blame.dateFormat`, the generated title for the setting will look like this:

 > Blame: **Date Format**